travelgateX/documentation-site/content/insights-x/datasets/types-of-datasets.md

 alwaysopen = false
 +++

-This page describes the way Insights-X share data with customers.
+This page describes how Insights-X shares different Datasets with customers.

-As a customer you can access Insights-X data via [BigQuery Dataset](https://cloud.google.com/bigquery/docs/dataset-metadata) or as [Exported Table Data to Cloud Storage](https://cloud.google.com/storage/docs/)
+As a customer, you can access Insights-X data via [BigQuery Dataset](https://cloud.google.com/bigquery/docs/dataset-metadata) or as [Exported Table Data to Cloud Storage](https://cloud.google.com/storage/docs/)

 # BigQuery